 When does the movie come out?

-What cast members are returning from 'Part One'?
+Which cast members are returning from 'Part One'?

-Villeneuve also promised that Part Two feature significantly more Zendaya.
+Villeneuve also promised that Part Two will feature significantly more Zendaya.
 "I had so much fun working with her [on Part One] that I decided to add more days and started to improvise things with her," he told A.frame.
 "I think she's really a mesmerizing and really magnetic presence on camera.”

 What actors are joining the cast for 'Part Two'?

 Christopher Walken as Emperor Shaddam IV: The Oscar-winning actor (The Deer Hunter) plays the Emperor of the Known Universe, who sent House Atreides to Arrakis in order to cause their downfall.

 Florence Pugh as Princess Irulan Corrino: Pugh (an Oscar nominee for Little Women) stars as the eldest daughter of the emperor and a love interest for Paul.

 Austin Butler as Feyd-Rautha Harkonnen: Butler (an Oscar nominee for Elvis) plays the sadistic Harkonnen prince and heir to the family's empire, and thus an antagonist to Chalamet's Paul.
 The role was previously played by Sting in David Lynch's 1984 Dune.

 Léa Seydoux as Lady Margot: Seydoux plays a member of the Bene Gesserit, whose loyalties are tested as she finds herself living amongst the royal families.

 Souheila Yacoub as Shishakli: The Swiss actress, who broke out in Gaspar Noé's Climax, plays a Fremen squad leader who, in the book, assists Paul in learning to ride the sandworms.